Lego Indiana Jones: The Original Adventures: Gameplay

-As the player progresses through Lego Indiana Jones, they must gather Studs, the currency of Lego games, assemble Lego constructions to make specific items, avoid traps, and partake in combat with enemies.
+As the player progresses through Lego Indiana Jones, they must gather Studs, the currency of Lego games, assemble Lego constructions to make specific items, avoid traps, and take part in combat with enemies.
 The game's mechanics and engine are similar to the Lego Star Wars video games.
 Players respawn indefinitely upon death.
 Through certain stages, the player can also use vehicles and animals to navigate.
 Additionally, the player can collect Extras (a bonus that boosts their Studs total) by collecting parcels and mailing them to Barnett College, and unlock three bonus levels by collecting treasure in each stage.

 Lego Indiana Jones features special abilities for characters to solve puzzles and defeat enemies.
 For example, Indy can wield his whip to attack or tie up enemies, manipulate objects, or swing from the ceiling; the Wii version of the whip is controlled physically by the player.
 When Indy is near snakes, his fear prevents him from being productive, forcing the second player to assist him out.
 The same effect applies to other characters, such as Willie Scott.
 The game features a variety of characters, including shovel-carrying, wrench-using, high-jumping, and crawlable ones.
 Thuggee characters can communicate with ancient statues and characters who hold books, such as Henry Jones Sr., can decode hieroglyphs.
 The abilities to carry a shovel, use a wrench, or decode hieroglyphs can be obtained by any figure who acquires the required item.
 The player can also obtain weapons and rewards by excavating in certain areas or killing foes, however the weapons have limited ammunition.
-The ability to climb, swing, and throw objects as weapons was a new addition to the Lego video game series.
+The ability to climb, swing, and throw objects as weapons were new additions to the Lego video game series.